 5th Grade Battle of the Books

-This is a chance for any 5th graders who are interested to form their own team of 3-5 students, then read a selection of excellent books from a variety of genres.
-The program will culminate in a trivia battle at the Chippewa Valley High School gymnasium on Sunday, March 1, 2020 at 2pm where all teams will gather and answer questions about the books.
-This program is designed for 5th graders only.
+5th graders will form their own team of 1-5 students then read a selection of excellent books from a variety of genres.
+On Sunday, March 7, 2021 at 2pm the Battle will commence virtually via a Zoom meet and all teams will gather and answer questions about the books using a Google Sheet through a link that will be provided to each team ahead of the Battle.
+This program is for 5th graders only.

 Battle of the Books Format

 - Team members will work together in whatever way they choose.
 This may mean they gather at one location and watch the Battle together, but if you cannot be in the same location you may want an additional device to do a call, video call, or video meet with your team and the ability for each team member to add to the Google Sheet (or designate one person to fill in answers).